SmartThingsCommunity/smartapp-sdk-nodejs/docs/classes/_smart_app_d_.smartapp.md

 Defines a handler to be called for any device command event that does not have a handler defined for that specific command.
 The default implementation of this handler simply logs a message about the missing command handler.
-Note that only C2C connector smartapps that create devices will receive command events.
+Note that only C2C connector SmartApps that create devices will receive command events.

 **Parameters:**